 What is a SAFE?

 A SAFE (Simple Agreement for Future Equity) is a type of investment agreement commonly used in startup financing.
 It was created by Y-Combinator as a simpler alternative to convertible debt.
 It is a straightforward and flexible way for founders to raise money from investors without giving up equity in their company upfront.
 Instead, the investors receive the right to receive preferred stock in the company at a later date, without interest rate.
-When the company goes public, is acquired, or completes a new financing round, SAFE holder can either can his money back or convert SAFE to common stock.
+When the company goes public, is acquired, or completes a new financing round, SAFE holder can either get his money back or convert SAFE to common stock.

 SAFEs are often used in conjunction with convertible notes as a way to provide flexibility and simplicity in the financing process for both founders and investors.